themodernmonk7/React-Testing/Testing.md

 queryAllBy
  - Returns an array of all matching nodes for a query, and return an empty array if no elements match.

+### Queries so far
+getBy and getAllBy class of queries to assert if elements are present in the DOM

+queryBy and queryAllBy class of queries to assert if elements are not present in the DOM

+### Appearance / Disappearance
+What if elements are not present in the DOM to begin but make their way into the DOM after some time?

+For example, data that is fetched from a server will be rendered only after a few milliseconds.

+### findBy and findAllBy (asynchronous)

+findBy
+  - Returns a Promise which resolves when an element is found which matches the given query.
+  - The promise is rejected if no element is found or if more than one element is found after a default timeout of 1000ms.

+findByAll
+  - Returns a promise which resolves to an array of elements when any elements are found which match the given query.
+  - The promise is rejected if no elements are found after a default timeout of 1000ms.